 Heavy drinking has many negative side-effects on the body.
 In fact, alcohol contributed to 8 percent of all Canadian deaths (under age 70) in a study by the Centre for Addiction and Mental Health.

 The liver helps filter toxins out of the blood, break down fat and properly digest food.
-Too much alcohol can lead to liver disease, cirrhosis and increase the likelihood of liver cancer.
+Too much alcohol content can lead to liver disease, cirrhosis and increase the likelihood of liver cancer.

 Alcoholism can also increase blood pressure and cause hypoglycemia.
 You may also experience digestive problems, short-term memory loss and even full blackouts.
 Many addicts are afraid that the alcohol withdrawal symptoms will be too much for them to handle, but while withdrawal ends within two weeks, the physical problems of long-term drinking last a lifetime.